rich-lab/hodux/README.md

 ### `store(model)`

 - Signature: `function store<M extends object>(model: M): M`
-- Description: creates and returns a proxied observable object by the passed model(object), the original model object is not modified.
+- Description: creates and returns a proxied observable object by the passed model(any observeable type), the original model object is not modified.
 It's just a wrapper of [observable()](https://github.com/nx-js/observer-util#proxy--observableobject).

-create store with object-based model:
+create store with model:

 ```js
 // stores/counter.js